sadeq220/docs/JCA/README.md

 X.509 defines a standard certificate format.
 Certificates are data structures that bind public key values to subjects.
 The binding is asserted by having a trusted CA digitally sign each certificate.
-`Certification Path`: certificate chain, from end-entity certificate(certificate of the public key owner signed by one CA) to root CA
+`Certification Path`: certificate chain, from end-entity certificate(certificate of the public key owner signed by one CA) to root CA certificate(trust anchor)
 Self-signed certificates: are self-issued certificates where the digital signature may be verified by the public key bound into the certificate.
 X.509 also defines `certificate revocation lists`